TM312/mllrs.io/content/articles/nuxt-useful-plugins.md

   }
 })
 ```
-<small class="text-gray-600">You may extend this plugin to support different date formats depending on the user location by providing the respective arguments.</small>
+<small>You may extend this plugin to support different date formats depending on the user location by providing the respective arguments.</small>

 ### Sleep